 For thin and medium-weight towels without much stretch, a tearaway stabilizer will work great.
 The nice thing about tearaway stabilizers is they are easy to work with and inexpensive.
 They also tear away after use.
 When looking at the back of your towel, you won’t have any visible stabilizer remaining after your towel embroidery is complete.

 Now, if you’re embroidering a beach towel or other towel that’s super fluffy and unstable, you may want to consider a cutaway stabilizer or PolyMesh.
 It’s going to provide more support and may protect the integrity of your stitches more.
 The only issue with cutaway is you have to trim it away from the back of your design once you’re done embroidering.
 Even with a trim close to the edge of your stitches, it will be visible from the back.

-You also have the option of a wash-away stabilizer for the back of the towel, but this isn’t usually my go-to.
+You also have the option of a wash-away stabilizer for the back, but this isn’t usually my go-to.

 Next, you have to consider the weight of the stabilizer you’ll need: lightweight, mediumweight, or heavyweight.
 Pick the stabilizer weight based on your towel thickness and sturdiness as well as your design density.
 I used a mediumweight stabilizer for my towels in this tutorial, which worked great.

 And lastly, you need to decide if you want fusible or non-fusible stabilizer.
 Fusible stabilizers can be adhered to the back of your towel using your iron.
 (There’s also sticky adhesive stabilizer, which sticks to the back like a sticker.)
 Non-fusible stabilizer can be adhered using a temporary fabric adhesive.
 I am using a non-fusible stabilizer in this tutorial.
 You don’t necessarily need to adhere your stabilizer to the back of the fabric, but I’ve found it makes hooping easier and stabilizes the fabric better to have it adhered.